dwho0937wei-dotcom/BubblyMeet/frontend/README.md

 Once the repo is cloned, run `cd <new-project-name> && npm install` to install dependencies.
 You will probably also want to run `git init`.

-To run the app, type `npm run dev` in the root directory.
+To run the app, type `npm run dev` in the root directory (../frontend).

 ## Reminders